-Nearly two years ago, on February 20, 2016, I received an email from Ted.com with the subject: “My year of saying yes”.
+Nearly two years ago, on February 20, 2016, I received an email from TED.com with the subject: “My year of saying yes to everything”.
 It was the Talk Of The Week featuring television titan, Shonda Rhimes.
-In this Talk, Shonda mused on how she got her “hum” back by saying yes to her toddler.
+In this TED Talk, Shonda mused on how she got her “hum” back by saying yes to her toddler.

 Prior to checking out this TED Talk, I was on a journey toward restoring order to my life, which meant saying no to the things, people, places, and experiences that did not reflect my vision of how life at 40 should look.
 If there was an article about not being a people pleaser or being a bit more selfish in order to grow, you had better believe that I read it.

 After all, I was in a profession that was slowly suffocating me in so many ways.
 I was saying no to all of the wrong things: spending quality time with my ailing aunt in Nassau; planning for significant personal events or retirement; taking creative workshops that would allow me to live from my heart; even just relaxing.
 I was always on.

 I could not see the growth that various lifestyle articles (and my new decade) mandated that I experience.

 So there was no way I could know that, at just under 19 minutes, that TED Talk would transform my 2017 thinking in a radical way and ultimately lead to the transformation that I spent the last five years seeking.
 With every bit of New York-style boldness I could surmise, I ended 2016 with the decision that I was not going to renew my independent sales contract with the “limitless earning potential” at the start of the year, but would instead focus on landing a more stable role in order to make my physical and financial health a priority.